 Most graduates don’t, in fact, get a place on graduate schemes with large companies.
 While the structured training programme in a larger company is of great value to some, others prefer the breadth of experience they may have with a smaller company.
 Training may be more “on the job” and less structured, but this is exactly what some graduates enjoy.
 In a small company you may find you have more of an opportunity to make an impact!
 Find out more about smaller companies on our SME web page.

 Some are, many aren’t.
 It can depend on what type of work or type of company you are interested in.
 For example, the automotive industry is particularly active in the Midlands and the oil industry is predominantly based in Scotland.
 Other sectors (such as health, local government, and social care) have graduate opportunities throughout the UK.
+Many graduates work in places where they already have a connection (eg home area, university region).
+London may offer high starting salaries and many of the country's big businesses, but these have regional offices too - around four out of five graduates start their careers outside of London.
 Read our advice on understanding the labour market for more information.